dib-lab/dammit/README.md

     sudo apt-get install transdecoder

-Otherwise, you'll need to install it manually following the instructions on their [website](https://transdecoder.github.io/).
-To install it in your home directory, execute these commands in your terminal:
+Otherwise, you'll need to install it [manually](https://transdecoder.github.io/).
+To install it in your home directory, execute these commands in your
+terminal:

     cd
     wget https://github.com/TransDecoder/TransDecoder/archive/2.0.1.tar.gz